GDV373/BookAService/README.md

     - Import os
     - Add 'os.environ["DATABASE_URL"] = "Paste the DATABASE_URL from the Heroku app here"'
     - Add 'os.environ["SECRET_KEY"] = "Paste your new secret key here"'
-    - Add 'os.environ["CLOUDINARY_URL"] = "Paste your CLOUDINARY_URL as in the Heroku app here"'
   ```
   import os